Advisory Governing Body

-We are building a governance team who will assure external scrutiny and accountability across all areas of the school; safeguarding, finance, education and pastoral outcomes, HR, Health & Safety, school self-evaluation and development.
+Our Governance Team assures external scrutiny and accountability across all areas of the school; safeguarding, finance, education and pastoral outcomes, HR & Finance, Health & Safety and IT Safeguarding, Curriculum & Student Progress, together with whole school self-evaluation and development.

-Abbot's Way will report to the governing body termly, with subsequent meetings to discuss the content and any queries raised.
+Abbot's Way reports to the governing body termly, through meetings at which discussions around SLT's report content take place and any queries raised

 If you would like to contact our Governing Body please email firstname.lastname@example.org via the Clerk to Governors

-Outside of work, he is married to Claire, a Maths teacher, has 2 young children and enjoys spending time with his family, being outdoors, doing DIY, Bell Ringing for his local church and playing skittles for a local pub team.
+Outside of work, Richard is married to Claire, a Maths teacher, has 2 young children and enjoys spending time with his family, being outdoors, DIY, Bell Ringing for his local church and playing skittles for a local pub team.